-This mama bravely shares her experience with Postpartum Anxiety: you are NOT alone, mamas.
-Here’s what to look for, and how to get help
+Feeling super anxious postpartum?
+You are not alone!
+This mama bravely shares her personal experience with Postpartum Anxiety, what to look for, and how to get help

-In the lead-up to Mother’s Day we’re featuring a different first person story or interview each day this week.
-Today, Singaporean mama Jamie Lee talks in great detail about her experience with Postpartum Anxiety, including the warnings signs and treatment options, and her ongoing struggle to shake any perceived stigma of mental illness.
+Singaporean mama Jamie Lee talks about her experience with Postpartum Anxiety, including the warning signs and treatment options, and her ongoing struggle to shake any perceived stigma of mental illness.
 And she is a stronger mama to her son because of it!

 I’ve lived with anxious thoughts all my life.
-But not quite the kind I experienced after the birth of my son, Noah, in April 2017.
+But not quite the kind I experienced after the birth of my son, Noah when my anxiety spiralled.
 I had a smooth and enjoyable pregnancy.
 At 38 weeks, I delivered a healthy baby boy within 7 hours of admission.
 Everything was going as planned and I couldn’t wait to finally embark on my journey as a mother.
 It was perhaps because things had gone so well that I was unprepared for what was to come.